-14. The Criminal Convictions Policy should be read in conjunction with these Regulations.
-A failure to disclose any Relevant Criminal Conviction(s) (whether at application stage or once registered as a student) is taken seriously and could result in the student being expelled in accordance with the Student disciplinary regulations or found unfit to practise in accordance with these Regulations.
+14. The Procedure for Expulsions and Criminal Convictions should be read in conjunction with these Regulations.
+A failure to disclose any Expulsion or Relevant Criminal Conviction(s) (whether at application stage or once registered as a student) is taken seriously and could result in the student being expelled in accordance with the Student disciplinary regulations or found unfit to practise in accordance with these Regulations.